ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Create-pull-request.md

 ```

 :::warning[multiple people working on the same branch]
-If you are working on the same branch with other people and the branch has already been published (pushed for the first time) to the online repository, please run the following instead:
+If you are working on the same branch with other people and the branch has already been published (pushed for the first time), please run the following periodically through the development process:

 ```bash
 # Pull the latest changes from the remote repository